 The Extraction Process

-Sectioning a tooth
+Sectioning a Tooth

-Some teeth require sectioning.
-This is a very common procedure done when a tooth is so firmly anchored in its socket or the root is curved and the socket can’t expand enough to remove it.
-The doctor simply cuts the tooth into sections then removes each section one at a time.
+Sectioning might sound scary but is a common procedure.
+It needs to be done when a tooth is firmly anchored in the socket or the root is curved and the dentist is unable to remove the entire tooth through the socket.

 After Tooth Extraction